HwaiTengTeoh/Market-Basket-Analysis/README.md

 # Market Basket Analysis for Groceries Transaction
 ## Introduction
-**<ins>Frequent pattern mining</ins>** is a process of extracting recurring relationships based on the number of frequencies or occurrences in a dataset.
-Frequent patterns are those items, sequences, or substructures that reprise database transactions with a  user-specified frequency [1].
-A frequent itemset is a form of frequent pattern and refers to a set of items that occurs together and exists at least a minimum number of times (known as minimum support).
+- **<ins>Frequent pattern mining</ins>** is a process of extracting recurring relationships based on the number of frequencies or occurrences in a dataset.
+Frequent patterns are those items, sequences, or substructures that reprise database transactions with a  user-specified frequency.
+- A frequent itemset is a form of frequent pattern and refers to a set of items that occurs together and exists at least a minimum number of times (known as minimum support).
 Finding all frequent item sets is one of the step-ins in mining for association rule.

-The concept of **<ins>association rule mining</ins>** was popularised in 1993 through a study on an extensive database of retail customer transactions known as market basket analysis.
+- The concept of **<ins>association rule mining</ins>** was popularised in 1993 through a study on an extensive database of retail customer transactions known as market basket analysis.
 A new algorithm is proposed to generate all significant association rules between items bought together in a shopping cart.

-**<ins>Market basket analysis</ins>** is structured around association rules which tell us that items are related to each other, perhaps due to the items being bought together frequently.
-The Association rule can be regarded as "if-then" statements that consist of antecedent (if) and consequent (then), which both are made up of a list of items.
+- **<ins>Market basket analysis</ins>** is structured around association rules which tell us that items are related to each other, perhaps due to the items being bought together frequently.
+- The Association rule can be regarded as "if-then" statements that consist of antecedent (if) and consequent (then), which both are made up of a list of items.
 The association rule's strength or interestingness for the relationship between the antecedent and consequent is then measured by support and confidence.
 For instance, if we find that buying bread is associated with buying milk, we could state it as "if bread then milk."

+## Work Summary
 This work applies the knowledge of market basket analysis by demonstrating using a transaction dataset to help identify valuable and significant associations between items by using lists of transactions.
 These associations can be depicted in the form of a rule that has an antecedent and a consequent, given that we have been provided with a record of the transactions of grocery store transactions.
 We want to examine the possible association between the items.

 In short, the analysis is initialized by counting the occurrence of each item to come up with a subset of frequent items that satisfy the minimum support threshold.
 By iterating through the frequent item set, the association rule between the frequently bought together items (such as when item A, known as the antecedent, is bought, then item B, known as the consequent, is also bought together) is produced as output.

 *Note: The workflow is done with Python coding.
 Please refer to the Jupyter notebook saved in the source code folder for further reference.
 Similar explanations are constructed in the notebook for consistency.*

+## Objectives
+The objectives are as follows:
+-	To discuss about Apriori algorithm and its application with transaction data
+-	To compute the usage of metrics and pruning process to determine the significant association rules between items
+-	To detail out the procedure and observations from Market Basket Analysis by application with transaction data

-### The role of Metrics
+## The Role of Metrics
 The usage of the association rule in market basket analysis will focus on the analysis of rules.
 Since there are many rules available, it would be significant if we could limit them by taking only the valuable rules.
 To get those rules, we will use some metrics acting as a measure of the performance of the rule, which allows us to quantify the usefulness of the relationships or associations between the items.
 The metrics discussed in this report are as follows: support, confidence, Lift, and convictions.

 #### Support